 - Strong encryption parameters

 - Unblocks geo-restricted content with ease

 Money-back guarantee: 30 DAYS

-ExpressVPN operates over 3,000 servers spread across 160 locations in 94 countries with quick and efficient connections to all and sundry.
+ExpressVPN operates over 3,000 servers spread across 160 locations in 94 countries with quick and efficient connections to all.
 Servers are located in Israel too – ideal for residents of the country traveling abroad and wishing to access local content.

 The company doesn’t store any logs that could identify an individual user or their online activity.
 ExpressVPN’s encryption parameters are a sturdy 256-bit AES-CBC with the utilization of both HMAC authentication and perfect forward secrecy – which means previously encrypted communications cannot be retrieved even if a hacker cracks your password.
 An internet kill switch is embedded within the app, called a network lock, which means all web traffic will be temporarily halted if the connection drops unexpectedly.